 - Trademark Infringement

-Plagiarism refers to copy or share the intellectual property of someone on internet without giving any credit or any mention about the creator.
-Sometimes if you derived idea or product which already available, then also it is considered as plagiarism.
-Sometimes it is also considered as fraud.
+Plagiarism refers to copy or share the intellectual property of someone on the internet without giving any credit or any mention of the creator.
+Sometimes if you derived an idea or product which is already available, then also it is considered plagiarism.
+Sometimes it is also considered fraud.
 Whenever you are using any online material for your personal use or for any purpose, always cite the author and source to avoid plagiarism.

 When you use the work of others without taking their written permission or don’t paid for that using that is considered as copyright infringement.
 If you download an image from google and use in your work even after giving the credit or reference you are violating copyright.
 So before downloading any content check it for copyright violation.